Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Background cosmology

 As a consequence, even if the scalar field dominates at early time, it becomes rapidly subdominant.
 Obviously the solution behaves as $\varphi'\propto a^{-1}$.
 During the radiation era, the Friedmann equation~(\ref{einsteinEF1}) gives $a\propto t^{1/2}$ so that as long as the coupling is negligible in the Klein-Gordon equation~(\ref{kgEF}), $\dot\varphi\propto a^{-3}\sim t^{-3/2}$, i.e. $\varphi\propto t^{-1/2}\propto a^{-1}$.
 In that regime $\rho_\varphi=H^2\varphi^{\prime2}=H^2\varphi_{\rm init}^{\prime2}a^2_{\rm init}/{a^2}$, hence

 as expected for a massless scalar field.

 However, even in the radiation era, one shall take into account the effect of the driving force that acts before $p_{\rm eq}$ to drive the field toward 0.
-The field being in slow-roll,
+The field being in slow-roll, where the parameter controlling the onset of the transition is defined in general on the attractor by